I Have Friends Everywhere: Plot

-Syril provides the Ghorman Front with the data they need and departs to Coruscant for an ISB briefing.
+Syril provides the Ghorman Front with data about the transports and departs to Coruscant for an ISB briefing.
 Meanwhile, Cassian arrives on Ghorman fully disguised, and checks into a hotel.
 He is brought to his room by a bellhop named Thela, with whom he discusses Grand Moff Tarkin's massacre of Ghorman citizens.

 On Coruscant, Syril meets Dedra Meero in her apartment, before the two head to the ISB building to brief Partagaz on their recent developments.
 Partagaz praises Syril's work, much to his delight.

 Cassian dines in a cafe in Palmo, where he is found by Enza.
 He criticizes her, and the Front, for being impatient and reckless.
 The next day, he visits the House of Rylanz to meet with Rylanz.
-He is informed of the plan to hijack the Imperial transports to prove the Empire has been building an armory, and determines it to be reckless and beyond the Front's capablities.
+He is informed of the plan to hijack the Imperial transports to prove the Empire has been building an armory, and determines it to be beyond the Front's capabilities.

 On D'Qar, Wilmon continues to attempt teaching Saw's lieutenant Pluti how to work his rhydonium extraction device.
 Eventually, Pluti tells Saw he is ready, but needs to know the exact station the Partisans intend to target.
 Saw names a station, and tells Pluti that they plan to kill Wilmon soon.
 Wilmon and Pluti prepare to present the device to Saw, who pulls a gun on Wilmon.
 However, he uses the gun to shoot Pluti, who he has determined to be an Imperial spy.
 The Partisans leave D'Qar for good, and Wilmon is made to extract the rhydonium alone.
 Once he succeeds, Saw begins inhaling the gas to Wilmon's surprise.
 He tells Wilmon of his past and his motivations to rebel, convincing Wilmon to remove his mask and breathe the fumes in as well.

 Production

 Writing

 The episode was written by Beau Willimon, in his fifth writing credit for the show, and directed by Ariel Kleiman, after he directed the previous four episodes of the series.
-The episodes of Andors second season, like those of its first, are split up into blocks, or story arcs, of three episodes; however, unlike in season one, each arc begins with a time skip of one year from the previous episode.
-Series showrunner Tony Gilroy decided to structure the season this way after concluding that the original five-season plan for the show was unfeasible, and needing some way to bridge the four years between season 1 and Rogue One (2016) in a single season.
-As proof of concept, he wrote the first and last episodes of each would-be arc, and eventually decided on this structure for the season.
+The episodes of Andors second season, like those of its first, are split up into blocks, or story arcs, of three episodes.
+Unlike in season one, each arc begins one year after the previous episode.
+Series showrunner Tony Gilroy structured the season this way after concluding that the original five-season plan for the show was unfeasible, and needing some way to bridge the four years between season 1 and Rogue One (2016) in a single season.
+As proof of concept, he wrote the first and last episodes of each arc, and eventually decided on this structure for the season.